Written byAnna Yuan

 How to use your iPad as a second screen with Sidecar

-If you want to use your iPad as a wireless display, you'll need to turn on Bluetooth, Wi-Fi, and Handoff on two devices and keep them in a range of 10 meters.
+If you want to use your iPad as a wireless display and the AirPlay not working on Mac, you'll need to turn on Bluetooth, Wi-Fi, and Handoff on two devices and keep them in a range of 10 meters.
 Alternatively, you can connect the iPad to your Mac using a Lightning cable or USB-C cable - doing this will charge your iPad while it's being used in order to save the iPad energy.

 If you're ready, do the following use your iPad as the second screen for Mac.
 Depending on what macOS your Mac computer is running, extending your Mac desktop may vary.